 Personal Essay – All applicants must submit a typed 500-word minimum essay which meets the grant evaluation criteria.

 Personal Letter of Reference – Applicants must submit one typed personal letter of reference, from a current or previous employer/supervisor, educational director, or clinical supervisor stating why the individual would be an ideal recipient of the Aaron S. White Educational Grant.

 - Identify the educational event(s) in which you would like to participate.

 - Describe the reasons for selecting the identified educational event(s).

 - Explain what benefits the educational event(s) will bring to your career

 Grant Application Review

 Incomplete applications will be rejected.
-All required grant documentation must be submitted by December 31, 2018.
+All required grant documentation must be submitted by October 31, 2022.
 Applications will not be reviewed until the application period has closed.
-Selection will be completed by CCI Board members in January 2019.
-Grant recipients will be determined and announced February 2019.
+Selection will be completed by CCI Board members in the fall of 2022.
+Grant recipients will be determined and announced in December 2022.